-What could be better than a scenic walk in the beautiful Lake District?
-A Lake District walk followed by delicious pub grub and a selection of local ales?!
-The Lakes has lots of pubs and inns in remote locations, making a perfect refreshment stop on a long walk, or an ideal finishing point for lunch or an end-of-day meal.
+You can't beat a scenic walk in the beautiful Lake District followed by delicious pub grub and a selection of local ales.
+The Lakes has lots of pubs and inns in remote locations which make for perfect refreshment stops or ideal finishing points after long walks.
 Here are some walking suggestions to get you started!

 1. Muncaster Fell and King George IV Inn

 Muncaster Fell is not just a walk but a steam adventure, taking in our favourite miniature railway!
-Starting out from Ravenglass, you can take a six mile walk parallel to the Ravenglass and Eskdale Railway along Muncaster Fell, finishing at Eskdale Green Station.
+Starting out from Ravenglass, you can take a 6-mile walk parallel to the Ravenglass and Eskdale Railway along Muncaster Fell, finishing at Eskdale Green Station.
 The King George IV Inn is just 300 yards away, and then you can take a fun ride on La'al Ratty to return you to your starting point!
-019467 23470, kinggeorge-eskdale.co.uk

 View our cottages in Ravenglass.